YaelAvioz/Flight_Inspection_App/README.md

 ##### FlightGear Instructions
 - Download FlightGear 2020.3.6, and make sure that the shortcut of the app is on the Desktop and named "FlightGear 2020.3.6" Make sure you did the whole installation.
 - Add the attached file "playback_small.xml" to "C:\Program Files\FlightGear 2020.3.6\data\Protocol"
-- Add in the FlightGear Settings in "Additional Settings" these three lines:
+- In order to set up the connection with our program - Add in the FlightGear Settings in "Additional Settings" these three lines:
 --generic=socket,in,20,127.0.0.1,5400,tcp,playback_small
 --fdm=null
 --generic=socket,out,20,127.0.0.1,6400,tcp,playback_small
-- In order to set up the connection with our program.

 ![FGprops](https://user-images.githubusercontent.com/72969386/114606209-ad897080-9ca3-11eb-8d3e-c43754e8418a.png)